robjm16/domain_specific_ChatGPT/retrieval_based_chatbot_article.md

 Given the focus of this article, I will skip the first section and focus on the last two sections, which deal with vector database integration.

-The initial step is to sign up for Pinecone's [free tier]() **UPDATE**, which is adequate for a basic project demo.
+The initial step is to sign up for Pinecone's [free tier](https://www.pinecone.io/pricing/), which is adequate for a basic project demo.
 After registration, you should generate an API key for your project on Pinecone's site.

 There are two ways to access Pinecone services: through its web console or via its API.
 The console enables the upload, query, and deletion of vector databases, along with the retrieval of specific vectors by vector ID.
 However, for the purposes of this article, we will connect to Pinecone through Python and the API.